smarr/ReBench/docs/extensions.md

 as memory use.
 When other criteria a provided, the `total` time is expected to be the last in the output, concluding the overall data point.

-The approximate format that `ReBenchLog` parses is as follows:
+The approximate format that `RebenchLog` parses is as follows:

     optional_prefix benchmark_name: iterations=123 runtime: 1000[ms|us]